 When dance fans are asked, “Is dancing a sport?” you can see the wheels turning.
-Many aspects of dancing parallel other sports, but there’s also an artistic interpretation to dancing that some other sports seem to be short on.
+Many aspects of dancing parallel other sports, but there’s also an artistic interpretation of dancing that some other sports seem to be short on.

 Dancing and Its Sports-Like Attributes